Strategy

 Moving Beyond National Non-QM Statistics

-National market trends provide context.
-Local market data drives decisions.
+National Non-QM statistics provide context.
+Local market intelligence drives decisions.

 Watch Our Non-QM Market Intelligence Webinar

-We show how Polygon Research identifies and classifies Non-QM loans using public data, and what that reveals about market structure, pricing, competition, and borrower profiles nationally and locally.
+In our Non-QM Market Intelligence webinar, we show how Polygon Research identifies and classifies Non-QM loans using public mortgage data, and what that reveals about market structure, pricing, competition, borrower profiles, and local opportunity.

-Joined by mortgage consultant Dana Georgiou, who advises small and mid-sized lenders on Non-QM strategy and operations, we walk through a repeatable framework for analyzing Non-QM in your market—loan-level characteristics, pricing patterns, competitive positioning, and the demographic factors driving demand.
+The session includes mortgage consultant Dana Georgiou, who advises small and mid-sized lenders on Non-QM strategy and operations.
+Together, we walk through a practical framework for analyzing Non-QM in a specific market, including loan-level characteristics, pricing patterns, competitive positioning, and the demographic factors that can shape demand.

 Request a Demo →